paperclip-ui/paperclip/README.md

 ### Should I use Paperclip right now?

-I wouldn't recommend using it for anything other than a side project of yours.
-At _some_ point Paperclip I may recommend Paperclip for
+Are you working on an experiment or side-project?
+Sure!
+Give it a whirl!
+I'd love to hear what you think.
+Though, I wouldn't recommend using Paperclip right now for mission critial pieces of software since it's still very alpha, and very buggy.
+This may change at a later point, _but_ I need to emphasize that this is a side project and a passion of mine, and so I only get to work on Paperclip when I feel like it.

 <!-- ### Just covers the UI